-* Georgia’s currency is the lari (GEL).
+Georgia’s currency is the lari (GEL).
 It has been fairly stable since it was introduced in 1995.
-One lari is made up of 100 tetri.
+One lari is divided into 100 tetri.

-* ATMs, generally accepting MasterCard, Visa, Cirrus and Maestro cards, are plentiful in cities and most towns.
+ATMs, generally accepting MasterCard, Visa, Cirrus and Maestro cards, are plentiful in cities and towns.

-* There are also plenty of banks and small money-exchange offices in most towns and cities, where you can exchange US dollars, euros and sometimes sterling and the currencies of Turkey, Armenia, Azerbaijan and Russia.
+There are also plenty of banks and small money-exchange offices in most towns and cities, where you can exchange US dollars, euros and sometimes sterling and the currencies of Georgia's neighbouring countries.

-* You can make purchases with credit cards at the better hotels, restaurants and some shops in Tbilisi, but much less frequently outside the capital.
+You can make purchases with credit cards at some hotels, restaurants and shops, though less frequently outside Tbilisi.